 However, you should never accept a settlement for your property damage if there is any possibility that you may have been injured!
 You should see a doctor and contact a reputable personal injury law firm if there is any doubt as to whether you were injured.

-If you experience any lingering pain after the accident, if you were pregnant at the time of the crash, if you have a pre-existing condition that may have become worse as a result of the accident, or if you have any other reason to suspect that you sustained an injury in the accident, you should see a doctor and contact a personal injury lawyer unless the doctor gives you a clean bill of health.
+If you experience any lingering pain after the accident, if you were pregnant at the time of the crash, if you have a pre-existing condition that may have become worse as a result of the accident, or if you have any other reason to suspect that you sustained an injury in the accident, you should see a doctor and contact a Columbus personal injury attorney unless the doctor gives you a clean bill of health.
 Some injuries don’t result in any symptoms immediately.
 If you settle an accident claim for only what it will cost to fix your vehicle, you can’t get a “do-over” later if symptoms of injury arise after you’ve signed papers releasing the other driver or an insurance company from further liability.

 Car accidents can be life-altering, frustrating, and complicated.